L-Lainio/regexTutorial/README.md

 ## Author

-Written by Lora Lainio, if you like what i wrote please visit my GitHub profile
+Written by Lora Lainio, if you like what you see and would like to colab contact me.

 ## Contact Me
 - GitHub: [L-Lainio](https://github.com/L-Lainio/)